Dr. John PatnottRetired Faculty

 - Fitness Assessment and Exercise Prescription

-He currently teaches Exercise Physiology and Laboratory as well as Science of Conditioning, Strength and Power.
+He taught Exercise Physiology and Laboratory as well as Science of Conditioning, Strength and Power.

-Dr. Patnott's research focuses on lactate production in competitive swimmers, specifically training to enhance lactate production and training to enhance the onset of blood lactate.
-He has also served as chair of the Internal Review Board for faculty and student research.
+Dr. Patnott's research focused on lactate production in competitive swimmers, specifically training to enhance lactate production and training to enhance the onset of blood lactate.
+He also served as chair of the Internal Review Board for faculty and student research.

 AREAS OF Expertise

-Dr. Patnott specializes in performance exercise physiology for all sports.
+Dr. Patnott specialized in performance exercise physiology for all sports.

 - Ph.D., exercise science, University of Utah, 1984